-NIST itself is a non-regulatory Federal agency responsible for establishing guidelines on a variety of topics, including cybersecurity.
-The NIST 800-171, a companion document to NIST 800-53, dictates how contractors and sub-contractors of Federal agencies should manage Controlled Unclassified Information (CUI) – it’s designed specifically for non-federal information systems and organizations.
+The NIST body itself is a non-regulatory U.S. federal agency responsible for establishing guidelines on a variety of topics, including cybersecurity.
+The NIST 800-171 document is a companion to NIST 800-53 and dictates how contractors and sub-contractors of Federal agencies should manage Controlled Unclassified Information (CUI).
+It’s also designed specifically for non-federal information systems and organizations.

-NIST SP 800-171 began its life as Executive Order 13556 signed by President Obama in 2010, mandating that all U.S. federal agencies safeguard CUI more stringently.
+The origins of NIST 800-171 come from Executive Order 13556 signed by President Obama in 2010, mandating that all U.S. federal agencies safeguard CUI more stringently.
 The goal was to establish a unified policy for all agencies to follow for data sharing and transparency.
 After a few notable breaches of governmental agencies, the additional focus was placed on cybersecurity at the federal level.

-- Contractors for National Aeronautics and Space Administration (NASA)
+- Contractors for the National Aeronautics and Space Administration (NASA)

 - Universities and research institutions supported by federal grants